nextsteplifeos/nextstep-legal/terms-of-use.md

 If you do not agree with these Terms, please do not use the App.

 1. About the App
-NextStep Life OS is a calm, login‑free application designed to support gentle next actions, reflection, and personal clarity.
+The App is a login‑free application designed to support gentle next actions, reflection, and personal clarity.
 The App is intended for general personal use and is not a substitute for professional advice.

 2. No Accounts Required
 The App does not require account creation or sign‑in.
 All usage is local to your device unless otherwise stated.